 I used half and half to cut down on calories but have recently learned because of the low butterfat content, there is a chance the sauce might curdle and/or break as compared to using single cream (butterfat content around 20%) or whipping cream (buttermilk content around 30%) or heavy cream (with a butterfat content around 36%)

-Saying that, I don't ever remember any of my sauces ever breaking when using half and half and nobody complained about flavor.
-Can you imagine if this seafood sauce for salmon is that good using half and half, how much better it will be with heavy cream?
+I don't remember any of my sauces ever breaking when using half and half, and nobody complained about flavor.
+Can you imagine if this seafood sauce for salmon is that good using half and half?
+How much better it will be with heavy cream?

-I haven't tried creme fraiche for making this sauce but will give it a try soon and report back.
-I have used creme fraiche for preparing other sauces many times with amazing results.
+I haven't tried creme fraiche to make this sauce, but I will try it soon and report back.
+I have often used creme fraiche to prepare other sauces with amazing results.

-Creme fraiche is a little bit like sour cream but has a higher fat content (30% to 20%), a much richer flavor and doesn't taste as sour.
-It is made in the United States by adding a bacterial culture as compared to France where it is made with unpasteurized cream that already has bacteria in it to thicken the cream.
+Creme fraiche is a little bit like sour cream but has a higher fat content (30% to 20%), a much richer flavor, and doesn't taste as sour.
+It is made in the United States by adding a bacterial culture as compared to France, where it is made with unpasteurized cream that already has bacteria to thicken it.

-I have also been experimenting with sour cream when preparing sauces but only when I can add it to the sauce after the cooking process.
+I have also been experimenting with sour cream when preparing sauces, but only when I can add it to the sauce after cooking.
 Because there is more protein in sour cream than heavy cream or creme fraiche, there is a tendency for it to break or curdle when making sauces with it.

 But sour cream is another great ingredient to experiment with when making sauces at home.

-This recipe calls for a specific brand of seafood stock that is produced by More Than Gourmet and is called Glace de Fruits de Mer Gold.
+This recipe calls for a specific brand of seafood stock produced by More Than Gourmet, called Glace de Fruits de Mer Gold.
 This product is a seafood stock reduced to a glace and is "a premium blend of the finest "fruits of the sea," lobster, shrimp, crab and fish."

 I think of it as a quality lobster stock.